Omni Amelia Island Resort & Spa

 Afternoon

-In the afternoon, head up to the Fernandina Beach area for lunch.
+In the afternoon, head up to the Historic Downtown Fernandina Beach area for lunch.
 Timoti’s Seafood Shak relies on the area’s history to form its menu, as the island was once a major player in the shrimping industry.
 Start with the clam chowder before ordering one of their famous poke bowls, rice boxes or baskets, filled with things like shrimp, oysters, clam strips or fresh catch fish.

 Just next door, Cafe Karibo is another laidback option.
 In addition to soups, salads and sandwiches, the restaurant offers “pub grub”—tuna sashimi, grilled flatbread, sweet potato fries and Thai spring rolls.